Stability of Minkowski space and polyhomogeneity of the metric: Introduction

 The backbone of our proof is a \emph{systematic treatment} of the stability of Minkowski space as a problem of proving regularity and asymptotics for a quasilinear (hyperbolic) equation on a \emph{compact}, but geometrically \emph{complete} manifold with corners $M$.
 That is, we employ analysis based on complete vector fields on $M$ and the corresponding natural function spaces, which in this paper are \emph{b-vector fields}, i.e.\ vector fields tangent to $\pa M$, and spaces with conormal regularity or (partial) polyhomogeneous expansions; following Melrose \cite{MelroseAPS,MelroseDiffOnMwc}, this is called \emph{b-analysis} (`b' for `boundary').
-The point is that once the smooth structure (the manifold $M$) and the algebra of differential operators appropriate for the problem at hand have been identified, obtaining precise results becomes conceptually straightforward (even if there are technical details along the way); we will give examples and details in \S\ref{SsISys}.
+The point is that once the smooth structure (the manifold $M$) and the algebra of differential operators appropriate for the problem at hand give a simple background on which to do analysis;\footnote{This is akin to how making use of the notion of a smooth manifold allows one to study PDE in an invariant, coordinate-free manner.
+Indeed, viewing a global PDE, a priori on a noncompact space, as a (typically degenerate) PDE on a compactification $M$ (typically a compact manifold with boundary or corners), one frees oneself from any particular local coordinate expression, and, for instance, gains the flexibility of being able to work with the local coordinate system (or, more narrowly, a set of boundary defining functions) appropriate for calculations in the region/asymptotic regime of interest.
+Moreover, if one defines function spaces by using only the smooth structure on $M$ (and possibly using some extra data, such as fibrations of boundary hypersurfaces), it becomes simple to verify whether estimates, done in convenient local coordinates, do give estimates of the invariantly defined function spaces.} we will give examples and details in \S\ref{SsISys}.
 In this context, it is often advantageous to work on a more complicated manifold $M$ if this simplifies the algebraic structure of the equation at hand.
-While this point of view has a long history in the study of elliptic equations, see e.g.~\cite{MazzeoMelroseHyp,MelroseAPS,MazzeoEdge}, its explicit use in hyperbolic problems is rather recent \cite{BaskinVasyWunschRadMink,BaskinVasyWunschRadMink2,HintzVasySemilinear,HintzQuasilinearDS,HintzVasyQuasilinearKdS,HintzVasyKdSStability}.
+While this point of view has a long history in the study of elliptic equations, see e.g.~\cite{MazzeoMelroseHyp,MelroseAPS,SchulzePsdoSing,MazzeoEdge,GilSchulzeSeilerEdge}, its explicit use in hyperbolic problems is, to a large part, rather recent \cite{MelroseEuclideanSpectralTheory,VasyThreeBody,MelroseWunschConic,MelroseVasyWunschDiffraction,BaskinVasyWunschRadMink,BaskinVasyWunschRadMink2,HintzVasySemilinear,HintzQuasilinearDS,HintzVasyQuasilinearKdS,HintzVasyKdSStability}.
+We also point out that fixing the smooth structure on $M$, one gains the